sidestream-tech/unified-auctions-ui/core/README.md

 Set of typescript functions, tests and simulation to work with MakerDAO auctions.

-## Collateral price extraction

-The functionality of the tool includes fetching collateral prices from the blockchain in order to determine wether the vault is or will be undercollateralized.
-The price is fetched from the private variables of the contract.
-Since the variables are private, they are only accessible via memory address.
-Different contracts have different memory layouts.
-On top of that the information that is contained in the contracts differs - e.g. some of them do not contain future prices.
-Therefore it is necessary to specify the memory addresses for each collateral type since there's one price source (contract) per collateral.
-The fetching is done based on the provided values.

 ## Simulations

 In order to run create specific situations relevant to the Maker auctions: